Endpoint security

 How does endpoint security work?

-Endpoint security usually refers to centrally managed tools to protect against external threats.
-It examines received files, and analyzes processes and systems scanning for malicious activities that could compromise enterprise endpoints.
-This system is constituted of two main parts.
+Endpoint security relies on centrally managed tools to protect against external threats.
+It examines files, processes, and systems to scan for malicious activities that could compromise enterprise endpoints.
+This system is constituted of two main parts:

-Endpoint protection platform — software installed on devices to prevent external interventions via malware.
-Usually, EPP is used in combination with other tools like detection and monitoring.
-This helps to stop cyberattacks in their tracks.
+• Endpoint protection platform: Software installed on devices to prevent malware intrusion.
+Usually, EPP is used in combination with detection and monitoring tools to stop cyber-attacks in their tracks.

-Centralized management console — it allows monitoring, investigation, and response to various cyber threats.
-The console can be set up on-location, in a cloud, or as a hybrid approach.
+• Centralized management console: An interface that allows for the monitoring, investigation, and response to cyber threats.
+The console can be deployed on-premises, in the cloud, or via a hybrid approach.

 1. Device protection

-The device protection module identifies suspicious activities on endpoint devices.
-This is done by tracking the endpoint event log, which is then analyzed.
-IT security teams can use device protection as a remote antivirus.
+The device protection module identifies suspicious activities on endpoint devices by tracking and analyzing endpoint event logs.
+IT security teams can use endpoint protection as a remote antivirus solution.

 2. Network control

-Effective endpoint security strategy should secure devices before malware lands on the devices infecting them.
-For this reason, network control tracks, monitors, and blocks inbound traffic, acting as a filter.
-The endpoint security system kicks in when something suspicious is detected, blocking inbound traffic.
-It helps to push malicious software away from endpoints and keep cyber threats at a distance.
+An effective endpoint security strategy should secure devices before malware can infect them.
+For this reason, network control tracks, monitors, and filters inbound traffic, acting as a filter.
+When something suspicious is detected, inbound traffic is blocked.
+This bridges the gap between individual device safety and broader network security, keeping cyber threats at a distance.

 3. Application control